 - c.
-The CFR waivers must be valid for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - (1) Advance Pilot arrival: 15 minutes prior to, and 45 minutes after the Advance Pilot's scheduled arrival time. - (2) Thunderbirds 1-7's arrival practice (primary): 10 minutes prior to, and 80 minutes after the scheduled arrival time (total of 90 minute period).
-If your show is in the Eastern time zone, expect Thunderbirds 1-7 to simply land without an arrival survey on arrival day.
-Arrival surveys in Eastern time zones will be accomplished during the normal Friday morning practice time.
-Coordinate with Thunderbird #8 and the Air Show Events Coordinator prior to scheduling. - (3) Thunderbirds 1/5/6 backup survey and morning diamond practice: If weather/maintenance/etc. precludes accomplishing an arrival survey during 1-7's arrival, we will require a 60 minute block of time in the morning the following day for a Thunderbird 1/5/6 survey flight or diamond practice.
-It is highly desirable to be aerobatic during the morning practice to the max extent possible.
-This must be planned for when coordinating your waiver and TFR times.
+The CFR waivers must be valid for the following times as a minimum, additional time is requested if available to provide maximum flexibility for possible maintenance problems or weather conditions: - (1) Advance Pilot arrival: 15 minutes prior to, and 45 minutes after the Advance Pilot's scheduled arrival time - (2) Thunderbirds 1-7's arrival practice (primary): 10 minutes prior to, and 80 minutes after the scheduled arrival time (total of 90 minute period). - (3) Thunderbirds morning diamond practice: We will require a 60 minute block of time in the morning following the Thunderbird arrival for the diamond practice (usually Friday morning).
+This is a full aerobatic practice and must be planned for when coordinating your waiver and TFR times.
 Work with the Thunderbirds Air Show Events Coordinator for the required times. - (4) Practices/Demonstrations: 15 minutes prior to scheduled takeoff and extend for 90 minutes minimum (total period of 1+30).